kazurayam/ProxyAutoConfigBasedWebDriverFactory/README.md

 Katalon Studio referes to this proxy config in several ways.
 1. The browser opend by `WebUI.openBrowser()` on your PC (which is behind the corporate's Proxy) will have the same proxy as configured for Katalon Studio.
 The Katalon test scripts will have access to the URLs on the Internet through that proxy.
 2. The Spy and Recorder features of Katalon Studio implictly opens browsers with the same proxy confing.
 3. As of v6.1.0 Katalon Studio requires communicattion with [Plugin Store](https://store.katalon.com/).
 If you are behind proxy, you MUST configure proxy appropriately.
-Otherwise you can not use Katalon Stduio with plugin .
+Otherwise you can not use Katalon Stduio with plugins.
-4. You may want to opt in using [Katalon Analytics](https://www.katalon.com/katalon-analytics/) as a backend for your tests in Katalon Studio.
+4. You may opt in using [Katalon Analytics](https://www.katalon.com/katalon-analytics/) as a backend for your tests in Katalon Studio.
 If you are behind proxy, you MUST configure proxy appropriately.

 # Problem to solve

 The [Proxy Preference](https://docs.katalon.com/katalon-studio/docs/proxy-preferences.html) of Katalon Studio implicitly assumes the following.
-1. You have atmost 1 proxy server.
-The preference does not support having 2 or more Proxy servers.
+1. The Katalon Studio's Proxy does not support specifying URL patterns to bypass proxy.
+See [Chromium option --proxy-bypass-list](https://www.chromium.org/developers/design-documents/network-settings)
-2. The Katalon Studio's Proxy does not support specifying URL patterns to bypass proxy.
-See [Chromium option --proxy-bypass-list](https://www.chromium.org/developers/design-documents/network-settings):
+2. You have atmost 1 proxy server.
+The preference does not support having 2 or more Proxy servers in the local network you are in.

 Unfortunately, I encountered some difficulities.